Tracardi/documentation/docs/docs/configuration/preconfiguration/index.md

 !!!
 Note

     This process is not required if you do not want to preconfigure Tracardi installation.
+Preconfiguration is done for multitenant installation when you want to preconfigure each tenant's instance with some event-sources, resources and destinations.

+!!!
+Info

+    This feature is available from version 1.0.1

 ## Overview